God Blessed the Broken Road…That Led Us Straight to Him

 My home throughout my upbringing would always be a farm or ranch in the western US.
 During my first eight years of life, Dad was a cotton farmer and Mom a fulltime mother and housewife in Buckeye, Arizona.
 In December 1961, we moved to Oregon’s Willamette Valley where Dad had purchased a cattle ranch in the foothills of the Cascade Mountains.

 An old farmhouse on Rattlesnake Creek Road outside of Dexter, Oregon would be my home for the remainder of my childhood.
 My parents had both become Christians when I was a baby and had been involved in church for several years.
-However, they quit attending church shortly after Terry and I entered high school.
+However, they quit attending church when Terry and I were fairly young.
 I don’t recall seeing that as a problem at the time and developed my own strategies for living without any acknowledgement of Christ in my life.
 My beliefs and attitudes when I left home in the Fall of 1971 looked like any other well mannered, fashionably rebellious non-Christian teenager of the era.
 I continued to order my life around the values of the culture and what made sense to me at the time…until the Lord got my attention during my sophomore year in college.
 January 1973 found me attending a little Baptist college in Portland, Oregon.

 Judson Baptist College, Rocky Butte, Oregon